 re simplifies managing Re:infer resources, such as sources and datasets, as

 well as importing or exporting communications data.
 Additionally,

 multiple contexts, making it easy to switch between multiple authentication

 tokens for different users, service accounts or Re:infer endpoints.

 The Re:infer CLI is open source and developed on GitHub.

 - Create, get, update and delete operations for all the different Re:infer resources.
-This includes sources, datasets, comments, buckets, triggers and more.
+This includes sources, datasets, comments, buckets, streams and more.